Boost Motivation with Universal Design for Learning

 Create authentic activities and highlight real-world connections.

-CAST.org states, “Individuals are engaged by information and activities that are relevant and valuable to their interests and goals… Individuals are rarely interested in information and activities that have no relevance or value. …one of the most important ways that teachers recruit interest is to highlight the utility and relevance of learning and to demonstrate that relevance through authentic, meaningful activities. …To recruit all learners equally, it is critical to provide options that optimize what is relevant, valuable, and meaningful to the learner.” (from Checkpoint 7.2 at CAST.org)
+CAST.org states, “Individuals are engaged by content and activities that are relevant and valuable to their interests, goals, and communities.
+This does not necessarily mean the situation has to be equivalent to real life, as fiction can be just as engaging to learners as non-fiction.
+It does, however, have to be relevant and authentic to learners’ individual and/or community goals and the instructional goals.
+Individuals are rarely interested in information and activities that have no relevance or value…To recruit all learners equally, it is critical to provide options that optimize what is relevant, valuable, and meaningful to the learner.” (from Checkpoint 7.2 at CAST.org)

 • Show learners how the lessons they complete now will help them reach their future goals.